A formula for $p$-completion by way of the Segal conjecture: Categories related to fusion systems

-\begin{definition} Let $\F$ be the category of saturated fusion systems.
-The objects are saturated fusion systems $(\cF,S)$ and a morphism from $(\cF,S)$ to $(\cG,T)$ is a fusion preserving group homomorphism $S \rightarrow T$. \end{definition}

 Recall that $\AG$ is the Burnside category of finite groups.
 Objects are finite groups and the morphism set between two groups $G$ and $H$, $\AG(G,H)$, is the Grothendieck group of finite $(G,H)$-bisets with a free $H$-action.
 Also recall that $\AF$ is the Burnside category of fusion systems.
+Let $\AGs$ be the category with objects pairs $(G,S)$ where $G$ is a finite group and $S$ is a Sylow $p$-subgroup of $G$ and with morphisms between two objects $(G,S)$ and $(H,T)$ given by